 We had so much fun making this little desert fairy garden, I wanted to share “how we did it” with you.

-The inspiration for the garden was this humble little wooden tissue holder.
+The inspiration for the desert fairy garden was this humble little wooden tissue holder.
+We used a similar one to make a fairy church for my Aunt

-We built a roof for the tissue box out of hardboard and cut two windows and a door using our Dremel.
+For the roof we cut a piece of hardboard to fit and added two small windows and a door using our Dremel.
 We stripped the bark off of some logs we had lying around and used silicone glue to clad the outside of the tissue box.
-We cut thin strips of wood into small shingles which we sealed with a matte outdoor wood sealer and then covered the roof and finally we finished the top of the roof off with a piece of pewter.
+Thin strips of wood were cut into small shingles which we sealed with a matte outdoor wood sealer.
+Once all the little shingles were stuck down, we finished the top of the roof off with a piece of pewter.

-We even added solar power.
-Our little desert fairy is determined to live off the grid 🙂 Hubby dismantled a solar garden light for me and we built the solar panel into the roof.
+The desert fairies even have solar power.
+They’re determined to live off the grid 🙂 Hubby dismantled a solar garden light for me and we built the solar panel into the roof.
 I love watching the light go on every night.
 I’m a mother hen when it comes to the fairies, I need to know they’re home safe.

 Too protect the desert fairies and give them a little place to enjoy the glorious desert sunsets we made a porch for the front of the house using two twigs as supports and hardboard covered in shingles for the roof.
 A tiny porch swing completes the look.